Eyal Ofer: Arts

 Ofer is listed among the top 200 collectors in the world of contemporary, modern, Impressionist and Post-Impressionist art by ARTnews.
 He inherited half of an extensive collection from his father, including masterpieces by Vincent van Gogh and Pablo Picasso, and continues to expand a significant collection.
 He is associated with several Arts institutions and is a founding member of the Circle of Friends of Fondation Giacometti in Paris.
-He is a trustee and serves on the permanent acquisitions committee for the Museum of Modern Art (MoMA) in New York.
+He is a trustee and on the permanent acquisitions committee for the Museum of Modern Art (MoMA) in New York.

 Through his family Foundation, in 2013, he donated £10 million to expand the Tate Modern museum in London.
 As a result, the exhibition gallery on the third floor bears his name.
 He gave £1.5 million to the National Maritime Museum to allow it to keep two 18th-century George Stubbs paintings (Portrait of a Large Dog and The Kongouro from New Holland) in the UK after a public appeal by Sir David Attenborough.
 The Foundation also made a donation of $5 million to the Tel Aviv Museum of Art in 2019 to renovate the Helena Rubinstein Pavilion for Contemporary Art, which reopened as the Eyal Ofer Pavilion in May 2023 with the first retrospective of Swiss sculptor Alberto Giacometti to be shown in Israel.